twwli/events-sorter/README.md

 # events-sorter
-Sort Events by date and remove past Events
+Sort Events by date and identify past Events